-If you’re looking for a more relaxed fitting t-shirt that’s still flattering, James Perse is our top pick.
-His shirts also come in a variety of colors and simple patterns that will disguise dirt but aren’t your standard blacks and navys.
+If you’re looking for a more relaxed fitting t-shirt that’s still flattering, this Carhartt tee is our top pick.
+They also come in a variety of colors and simple patterns that will disguise dirt but aren’t your standard blacks and navys.

 Best Hawaiian Shirt: The Kooples Short Sleeve Button-Down Shirt

 Hawaiian shirts are back with a vengeance.
 If you want to go beyond the stand t-shirt and wear something that expresses a bit more flair and personality, give it a try.
 The pattern (perfect for hiding dirt) plus layering make them a perfect festival choice.

 2. Sweat-Wicking Chinos or Joggers

 With pants or shorts, take the same approach as your shirt.
 As such, chinos or smart joggers are preferable to denim.
 Color-wise: brown, gray, or navy blue over anything white.
 And, with plenty of patterned choices out there, why not hint at some old-school rave style?

 Along with this these factors, avoid anything skinny.
 Sweat increases the chafe factor, and even with the lightest cotton, anything soft soon starts to feel like sandpaper, and you’ll be thinking about going home.

 Instead, go for something with a bit more space, and as backup, have a stick of Body Glide* on hand.